-- The Gas Ring concept is compatible with all three proposed Southern Corridor infrastructure projects (ITGI, TAP and Nabucco) and SouthStream - Commercial sponsors of the Shah Deniz 2 gas field in Azerbaijan published their evaluation of options in 2011. - ITGI, TAP and Nabucco have all made public how their projects are compatible with the Gas Ring concept. - the Gas Ring would facilitate the increased use of existing and the development of new storage facilities in the Energy Community countries
+- The Gas Ring concept is compatible with all three proposed Southern Corridor infrastructure projects (ITGI, TAP and Nabucco) and SouthStream - Sponsors of the Shah Deniz 2 gas field in Azerbaijan also considering pipeline investments. - ITGI, TAP and Nabucco have all made public how their projects are compatible with the Gas Ring concept. - the Gas Ring would facilitate the increased use of existing and the development of new storage facilities in the Energy Community countries